Year of entry 2023

 A medical degree or bachelor degree with a 2:2 (hons) or equivalent qualification in a related discipline (eg medicine, health, science, social sciences, management or administration).

-All applicants must have a minimum of two years’ full-time professional work experience in public health-related activities such as: health service or developing health system in a low-middle income country (please note that we cannot count internships, lab-based positions or work-based training towards the entry requirement).
+All applicants must have a minimum of two years’ full-time professional work experience in a health service or developing health system in a low-middle income country (please note that we cannot count internships, lab-based positions or work-based training towards the entry requirement).

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in all components.
 For other English qualifications, read English language equivalent qualifications

 Improve your English